9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 You can _handle_ different aspects of the search query, but the most common is the **remainder**, which refers to the rest of the query (everything but the triggers).
 For example, if the query was "_chars this is a test_", the trigger would be _chars_ and the remainder would be _this is a test_.

-Now add another couple of lines to complete the handle function.
+Now let's add a few more lines to complete the handle function.

 ```perl
 handle remainder => sub {